khaosans/ai-cyberattack-defense/README.md

 ### What You'll Find Here

 This repository contains a complete defense system including:
-- Real-time AI pattern detection engine
+- **Real-time AI pattern detection engine** with behavioral analysis and threat scoring
-- Interactive threat analysis dashboard
+- **Interactive threat analysis dashboard** with live visualizations and alerting
-- Comprehensive threat intelligence documentation
+- **AI-powered security assistant** for threat explanation and guidance
-- Case studies and response strategies
+- **Comprehensive threat intelligence documentation** and case studies
-- Research foundations and academic citations
+- **Research foundations** with academic citations and implementation roadmaps
-- Production-ready code with comprehensive testing
+- **Production-ready code** with comprehensive testing and CI/CD pipeline

 ---